AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 To initialize the React-based Peregrine and CIF core components, create the required configuration and JavaScript files.

--   Navigate to `ui.frontend` module, and create a folder `src/main/webpack/components/commerce/App`
+1. Navigate to the `ui.frontend` module and create the following folder: `src/main/webpack/components/commerce/App`

 -   Create `config.js` file with the below content